 The bed.
 I knew I needed a comfortable night’s sleep.
 And I also knew I would not have the space for a big mattress and cot nor the energy to blow up an air mattress every day.
 I found a great, self-inflating, four-inch thick mattress.
 I chose a moderate-temperature down sleeping bag.
 They pack nice and small.

 The campsite.
 The level of the river was pretty low and campsites were easy to find when I went.
 You need some high ground and a way to tie up the canoe so it doesn’t disappear overnight.
 Wide sandbars are nice and woods are great, especially if a storm is coming up.
 In the very upper reaches in Minnesota there are established campsites maintained by the state for paddlers.
 Through the Midwest there are lots of choices.
 Areas around boat ramps and even city parks (but check for automatic sprinkling systems first!) were fair game for me and I was never hassled.
 Downstream from St. Louis it becomes more difficult because of all the huge stones and other riprap used to control erosion and maintain the channel.
 Because I usually started paddling as the sun came up I was ready to look for a good campsite while there was still plenty of light left in the long summer days.
 The one thing I decided early on was that I did not want to be on the river in the dark looking for a place to sleep.
+An unforeseen plus to stopping while there was still plenty of daylight left was the sheer pleasure to relaxing at a riverside campsite watching the wildlife and enjoying the sunset every day.

 The food.
 I am a minimalist with food.
 Breakfasts and lunches were granola bars or cereal bars in whatever varieties I chose to buy, supplemented with a jar of peanut butter, and eaten on the fly.
 I ate more than a thousand bars on this trip.
 That made resupply fun; just pop into a store and grab one or two of every variety of bar they had.
 Supper at night after setting up the tent was a one-pot meal cooked on a one-burner stove.
 I used Lipton Sides or equivalent (pasta or rice in various flavors, cooked in boiling water) and a variety of canned meats (chicken, turkey, tuna fish, Spam, small sausages etc.) to mix in, and I usually devoured the whole thing every night.
 I always kept a couple weeks’ supply of food with me.